MicrosoftDocs/SupportArticles-docs/support/mem/intune/understand-troubleshoot-esp.md

 The Enrollment Status Page (ESP) displays provisioning progress when a new device is enrolled, as well as when new users sign into the device.
 ESP allows users to track the completed and remaining tasks in the provisioning process.
 It also enables IT administrators to block access to the device until required security policies and applications are installed.

 The ESP can be used as part of any Windows Autopilot provisioning scenario.
 It can also be used separately from Windows Autopilot as part of the default out-of-box experience (OOBE) for Azure AD Join.
+For more information about how to configure the ESP, see [Set up the Enrollment Status Page](/mem/intune/enrollment/windows-enrollment-status)

 ## The ESP implementation

-ESP uses the [EnrollmentStatusTracking configuration service provider (CSP)](/windows/client-management/mdm/enrollmentstatustracking-csp.md) and [FirstSyncStatus CSP](/windows/client-management/mdm/dmclient-csp.md) to track the installation of different apps.
+ESP uses the [EnrollmentStatusTracking configuration service provider (CSP)](/windows/client-management/mdm/enrollmentstatustracking-csp) and [FirstSyncStatus CSP](/windows/client-management/mdm/dmclient-csp) to track the installation of different apps.

 - **EnrollmentStatusTracking CSP**: ./Vendor/MSFT/EnrollmentStatusTracking